gatsbyjs/gatsby/docs/docs/theme-ui.md

 ## Creating a theme object

-Add a `colors` object to the file created above to store the color palette for your site.
+Create a `src/gatsby-plugin-theme-ui` directory in your project, and add an `index.js` file to export a theme object.
+Add a `colors` object to the file to store the color palette for your site.

 ```js:title=src/gatsby-plugin-theme-ui/index.js
 export default {